 The BSE degree in mechanical engineering is one of eight Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.

 Students choose to study engineering at Iowa because of the college's academic excellence, individual attention, small-college environment, camaraderie, and tremendous opportunities.
-U.S. News & World Report ranks Iowa's undergraduate program in the top 20 percent of engineering programs nationwide.
+U.S. News & World Report ranks Iowa's undergraduate program in the top third of engineering programs nationwide.

 Iowa admits incoming first-year students directly into engineering.
-About 525 first-year students and 100 transfer students enroll each year.
-Women account for over 29 percent of Iowa's engineering students; the national average is 20 percent.
+Approximately 500 new students join the College of Engineering each year.
+Women account for over 28 percent of Iowa’s engineering students; the national average is 25 percent.

 Engineering student support services include free tutoring for your first two years or math, science, and engineering courses.